The best hotels in Kumasi

 They also underestimate traffic on the Osei Tutu I Avenue during morning hours.
 If you have a meeting at Kumasi Airport or the KNUST campus before 9am, tell your hotel the night before and ask for a taxi recommendation.
 Most of our vetted picks can arrange this.
 Don't just grab whatever Bolt shows you at 7am.

-Kumasi's best neighborhoods
+Kumasi's best hotel regions

 Ahodwo and Nhyiaeso are where you want to be.
 Central Kumasi sounds logical but the streets around Kejetia Market are chaotic and most hotels there are overpriced for what you get.